lightbend/config/README.md

     there is a syntax `${?a.b}` to permit them to be missing.
   - `+=` syntax to append elements to arrays, `path += "/bin"`
-  - multi-line strings with triple quotes as in Python or Scala
+  - multi-line strings with triple quotes as in Python or Scala (For every line in this string leading prefix consisting of blanks or control characters followed by | (margin char) is striped)

 ### Examples of HOCON